Sam-Castaneda13/c0724-code-solutions/html-links/html-links-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- What HTML tag is used to link to another website?
+- What HTML tag is used to link to another website? <a href=""></a>

 - What is an absolute URL?
+It is the complete address of the linked resource including the protocol

 - What is a relative URL?
+Specify the path to the linked resource relative to the current page.

 ## Notes